 7.)
 Use accessories to bring a new look to furniture:

-Use throw pillows, throw blankets, and area rugs to give your ‘old’ room a new look and feel.
+Use faux fur throw blankets, throw pillows, and area rugs to give your ‘old’ room a new look and feel.
 Instead of buying a new piece of furniture, look at what colors you haven’t tried before.
 Try a new color palette and mix and match patterns and solids.
 These accessories are inexpensive and can be changed on a whim.
 Have a worn area on the floor?
 Cover it with a funky new area rug – instantly and cheaply you solved a decor dilemma.

 8.)
 Use accent lighting to highlight decor and interiors: